gluonhq/gluon-samples/HelloStaticLib/README.md

 to the project.

-In the Cpp file with the JNI implementations, import the header:
+In the C file with the JNI implementations, import the header:
 ```
 #include <hello.hellostaticlib.h>
 ```